10 Considerations When Introducing Patient-Reported Outcomes Into your Practice

 Posted by Blake McWilliams on 2020-07-31

-Whether you’re laying the groundwork for the future demands of value-based healthcare, or furnishing your research team with tools required to gather data, the decision to purchase an outcomes solution and partner with a reliable vendor is fraught with potentially costly pitfalls.
+Whether you’re laying the groundwork for the future demands of value-based healthcare, or furnishing your research team with tools required to gather data, finding the right data collection partner vendor is difficult to navigate.
 Your expertise may be in healthcare, or healthcare IT, and not necessarily in the niche industry of Patient-Reported Outcome Measures (PROMs).
 So how can you make an informed decision that you won’t regret later?

 The choice of solutions on the market today is unprecedented, and the costs range from zero to the price of a low-entry EMR.
-As the outcomes market matures, and as government-led quality initiatives reinforce patient-reported data as a permanent element of the standard data-set, so more and more vendors are emerging with ever more elegant-looking solutions.
-The options can be bewildering, and it may be hard to discern critical differences until the contract has been signed, implementation has started, and the missing elements start to become apparent.
+As the data collection and patient engagement market matures, and as government-led quality initiatives reinforce patient-reported data as a permanent element of the standard data-set, more and more vendors emerge, offering a myriad of likely overlapping solutions.
+It may be hard to discern critical differences until the contract has been signed, implementation has started, and the missing elements become apparent.